Unthrottled/blog/_posts/2017-04-23-Startup-CDI.md

      20:12:19,797 INFO  [org.jboss.as] (Controller Boot Thread) WFLYSRV0051: Admin console listening on http://127.0.0.1:9990
      20:12:19,797 INFO  [org.jboss.as] (Controller Boot Thread) WFLYSRV0025: WildFly Full 10.1.0.Final (WildFly Core 2.2.0.Final) started in 4177ms - Started 425 of 673 services (404 services are lazy, passive or on-demand)

+The two line we care about are

+    20:12:19,524 ERROR [stderr] (MSC service thread 1-1) Enterprise Singleton Bean Doing Startup Work!
+    20:12:19,527 ERROR [stderr] (MSC service thread 1-1) EnterpriseStartupSingletonBean has been jump started!

+The first line is the output `@PostConstruct` method of the singleton.
+The second line is the output of the SPI implementation telling us that it gave that bean a kick in the pants and got in up and running.

 When you give the process SIGKILL `CTRL+C` you should get this: